6.0 Wildlife Management Practices (WMPs)

 NOTE: The purpose of some management practices is to improve nesting habitat for a particular bird species.
 Since some waterfowl species nest in northern U.S. and Canada and only migrate through or winter in Arkansas, wildlife management practices pertaining to nesting habitat during breeding season may not apply to Arkansas.

-6.3 Scorecards
+6.2 Scorecards

-The following scorecards are to help with practicing your responses.
-The Study Chart lists all the species but with blanks for placing an X. The scorecards are as they would appear at the contest, except with blank columns so you can add your own species for practicing.
+The scorecards are as they would appear at the contest, except with blank columns so you can add your own species for practicing.

-6.4 Event description
+6.3 Event description

 Objectives

 Wildlife management practices are the tools, techniques, and methods that wildlife professionals use to restore or improve wildlife habitat.
+In this activity, contestants demonstrate their understanding of wildlife management practices and recommend their application to selected species in the announced region.

 Overview